tclssg/tclssg/README.md

     c:\Tcl\bin\teacup.exe install html

+On **OS X** use [MacPorts](https://www.macports.org/) or install ActiveTcl for Mac.
+With MacPorts:

+    sudo port install tcllib tcl-sqlite3

 Once you have the dependencies installed clone this repository, `cd` into it then run

     chmod +x ssg.tcl